mongodb/specifications/source/crud/bulk-write.md

 are not interested in the individual results of their operations and that most users will rely on defaults, so `verboseResults` defaults to `false` to improve performance in the common case.

+### Why should drivers send `bypassDocumentValidation: false` for `bulkWrite`?

+[DRIVERS-450](https://jira.mongodb.org/browse/DRIVERS-450) introduced a requirement that drivers only send a value for `bypassDocumentValidation` in the `insert` command if it was specified as true.
+The original motivation for this change is not documented.
+Conversely, this specification requires that drivers send `bypassDocumentValidation` if it is set by the user, regardless of its value.

+Explicitly defining `bypassDocumentValidation: false` aligns with the server's default to perform schema validation and thus has no effect.
+However, checking the value of an option that the user specified and omitting it from the command document if it matches the server's default creates unnecessary work for drivers.
+Always sending the user's specified value also safeguards against the unlikely event that the server changes the default value for `bypassDocumentValidation` in the future.

 ## **Changelog**

 - TODO: Bulk write specification created.